-Municipality/Region Program Name Program Description Eligibility Criteria Town of Caledon Program 1 - A Special 2021 Pre-authorized Payment Plan Program 2 - Application Based Deferral of Late Payment Fees for 2021 It would not be the intention to repeat this program in 2022.
+Municipality/Region Program Name Program Description Eligibility Criteria It would not be the intention to repeat this program in 2022.
 The deferral would be designed to defer the property tax due dates from the normal schedule to one due date of December 15, 2021.
 Feb 22 Budget Committee update: since the program started on Feb 1, to date the City has received 500 residential applications, and 25-30 business applications.
-A no interest pre-authorized payment plan to allow for the catching up of 2020 property tax payments in arrears An application based 2021 deferral of tax payments to December 31, 2021 for eligible property owners with no late payment fees.
 The program would only be available to property owners that make their tax payments directly to the City; property owners paying their taxes through their mortgage company would not be eligible as financial institutions would not be eligible for the deferral.
 Any property owner who applies that is currently paying through PTP would be removed from PTP and required to use an alternative method for paying their deferred taxes.
 Following the deferral, they would need to re-apply for PTP.
-Any property owner with tax arrears dating no earlier than March 2020.
+Program 1 - A Special 2021 Pre-authorized Payment A no interest pre-authorized payment plan to allow for the catching up of 2020 property tax payments in Any property owner with tax arrears dating no earlier than March 2020.
+Town of Caledon Plan Program 2 - Application Based Deferral of Late Payment Fees for 2021 arrears An application based 2021 deferral of tax payments to December 31, 2021 for eligible property owners with no late payment fees.
 This program is open to all property tax classes.
 An application for this program must be completed and include an attestation that the property owner is suffering financial hardship as a result of the COVID-19 pandemic.
-Property owners whose properties in the residential, multiresidential, commercial and industrial property classes may apply.
+Property owners whose properties in the residential, multi- residential, commercial and industrial property classes may apply.
 If the property has more than one tax class assessed against it (e.g. residential and farm), the entire tax bill will be eligible for deferral.
 The property must not have tax arrears from prior to March 2020.
-The total maximum current assessed value (CVA) of a Waterloo Region Not aware of any program ms at this time property eligible for this program is \$10 million Township of Woolwich (Waterloo Region) Not aware of any programs at this time.
-First installment is due in March so staff are waiting to see what happens.
-One thought is do nothing and let the provincial and federal governments provide assistance.
-Did offer a deferral in 2020 for the final installments.
-York Region Region staff proposing to extend their interest waiving program to allow locals some payment flexibility.
-Cities of Markham and Newmarket proposing to offer an application based program.
+The total maximum current assessed value (CVA) of a property eligible for this program is \$10 million Waterloo Region Not aware of any program ms at this time.
+Township of Woolwich (Waterloo Region) First installment is due in ght is do nothing and let the provincial and federal governments York Region extend their interest waiving program to allow locals som wwmarket proposing to offer an application based program e payment flexibility. a.
 Other municipalities are thinking of the same.
-Nothing decided as yet.
-SINGLE-TIER City of Brantford City of Brantford is not considering any late payment relief at this time.
+Nothing decided as SINGLE-TIER City of Brantford • City of Brantford is not co onsidering any late payment relief at this time.
 City of Hamilton To date, haven't had any discussion on property tax deferrals for 2021.
-Nothing decided at this time.
+City of Ottawa Nothing decided at this time.

-Municipality/Region Program Name Program Description Eligibility Criteria City of Timmins • In 2020, the City of Timmins had waived penalties, interest and other charges from March to September, and additionally created an application for payment deferral for 2020 balances only.
+Municipality/Region Program Name Program Description Eligibility Criteria City of Timmins In 2020, the City of Timmins had waived penalties, interest and other charges from March to September, and additionally created an application for payment deferral for 2020 balances only.
 The application was only made available from October 1st to December 1st, however did not receive many applications.
 With that said, staff have not yet considered any of these initiatives for 2021.
 City of Toronto Not proposing any property tax deferral programs for 2021 at this time.
 Norfolk County So far the topic has not been brought up for 2021.
-Town of Parry Sound Town of Parry Sound is not offering any relief at this time but that could change at anytime depending on Council.
+Town of Parry Sound d • Town of Parry Sound is not offering any relief at this time but that could change at anytime depending on Council.
 Township of Seguin The Township of Seguin is not offering any relief of taxes at this time.